cpedro/autohotkey/README.md

   * Plays / Pauses Spotify if Win+Alt+C is pressed.
   * Plays next track in Spotify if Win+Alt+Right Arrow is pressed.
   * Plays previous track in Spotify if Win+Alt+Left Arrow is pressed.

+## Launch on Startup

+If you want any of these to run on computer startup, you can press Win+R and type `shell:startup` and click "OK".
+Then make a shortcut to the scripts in the explorer window that opens.